-CIVE 443 SEISMIC DESIGN OF REINFORCED CONCRETE BUILDINGS 3.0: 3 cr.
-E Basic seismology, earthquake characteristics and effect of earthquakes on structures.
-Seismic base shear calculation using the Uniform Building Code (UBC-97).
-Earthquake resisting structural systems and plan and vertical irregularities.
-Design and detailing of seismic resistant reinforced concrete shearwalls (tension/ compression design, and uniform reinforcement design) including boundary elements and coupling beams.
-Design and detailing of Moment Resisting Frames (OMRF, IMRF, SMRF).
-All designs are based on the ACI-318 (Chapter 21) Seismic Provisions as well as the ACI-352 Beam-to-Column Connections Recommendations.
+CIVE 443 SEISMIC DESIGN OF REINFORCED CONCRETE BUILDINGS

+Basic seismology, earthquake characteristics and effect of earthquakes on structures.
+Seismic base shear calculation using the (IBC-2012) and (UBC-1997).
+Earthquake resisting structural systems with plan and vertical irregularities.
+Design and detailing of seismic resistant reinforced concrete shearwalls including boundary elements and coupling beams.
+Design and detailing of Moment Resisting Frames.
+All designs are based on the ACI-318M-14 (Ch 18) Seismic Provisions as well as the ACI-352 Beam-to-Column Connections Recommendations.